mad-lab-fau/mad-cookiecutter/ds-base/{{cookiecutter.project_slug}}/README.md

 ### Format and Linting

-To ensure consistent code structure this project uses prospector, black, and ruff to automatically check (and fix) the code format.
+To ensure consistent code structure, this project uses ruff to automatically check (and fix) the code format.

 ```
 poe format  # runs ruff format and ruff lint with the autofix flag